Q3 2018: Let Them Eat Cake

 The renowned entrepreneur Luke Johnson is one of my heroes.
 He has had an illustrious career as an entrepreneur, private equity investor and business leader.
 I have seen him at conferences and read his columns and articles avidly.
 And yet I am not writing here to eulogise his incredible achievements, intelligence or business acumen.

-Instead, I will spend a few minutes considering how last week he ended up facing the prospect of losing £160m1 of his £260m2 wealth almost overnight and what lessons all of us – whether we are investing £100k or £100m – can learn.
+Instead, I will spend a few minutes considering how last week he ended up facing the prospect of losing £160m of his £260m wealth almost overnight and what lessons all of us – whether we are investing £100k or £100m – can learn.
 How could someone so skilful and wealthy end up with his financial security threatened?

 Why do we diversify?

-Diversification is one of very few “free lunches” in investment (as we have written about before here: https://www.monmouthcapital.co.uk/optionality).
+Diversification is one of very few “free lunches” in investment (as we have written about before here: Optionality ).
 We preach the virtues of taking the earliest opportunity to diversify one’s wealth, especially if you are an entrepreneur with most of it concentrated in one asset.

 Diversification means to allocate surplus capital to assets that draw returns from sources different to one’s main business or source of income.

 But this sermon often falls on deaf ears, especially to entrepreneurs.
 Successful entrepreneurs win not by spreading their bets but by going all in on something.
 The ones that succeed face a higher probability of suffering from overconfidence.
 They may overestimate their own part in the success of one outsized bet and underestimate the role of factors outside of their control.

 If reports are accurate, Luke Johnson had £160m of his total £260m wealth invested in a single company, Patisserie Valerie.
 Given his amazing record, I do not doubt for a second his belief in his own ability to create value by acquiring and transforming a business such as this.